docker/docs/docker-hub/access-tokens.md

 4. Add a description for your token.
 Use something that indicates where the token will be used, or set a purpose for the token.
+You can view the following access permissions from the drop-down:

       ![PAT Menu](images/hub-create-token.png){:width="700px"}

-5. You can view the following permissions from the drop-down:
+5. The table below lists the tokens available in each subscription:

     | Feature   | Personal | Pro | Team | Business |
     | --------------------- | ---- | ----- | ----- |----- |